CAYdenberg/wp-impactpubs/README.txt

 1. Example of required user input.
 This is a form on the Wordpress dashboard.

 2. Example of output the end-user sees upon requesting the page.
+Style may vary depending on your WordPress theme.

 == Changelog ==